hershesin/webrepo/README.md

 <h1><b>GitHub Actions Website Deployment</b></h1>

-This project demonstrates how to create a static website and deploy it automatically to GitHub Pages using GitHub Actions.
+This project demonstrates how to create a website and deploy it automatically to GitHub Pages using GitHub Actions.
 <h2><b>1.
 Create the Project Files</b></h2>

 Start by creating the required files for your website in your local folder: